ibexa/documentation-developer/docs/guide/controllers.md

 - `returnedType` - the identifier of the Content Type selected in the **Returned type** dropdown
 - `content` - the current Content item
+- `location` - the current Location of the Content item
+- `mainLocation` - the main Location of the Content item
 - `contentInfo` - the current Content item's ContentInfo
-- `mainLocation` - the current Content item's main Location

 #### Pagination